SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 In the example above, the use of an implicitly unwrapped optional means that all of the two-phase class initializer requirements are satisfied.
-The ``capitalCity`` property can be used and accessed like a non-optional value once initialization is complete, while still avoiding a strong reference cycle.
+The ``capitalCity`` property can be used and accessed like a nonoptional value once initialization is complete, while still avoiding a strong reference cycle.